acordar/chromecast-nes/README.md

 chromecast-nes
 ==============

-A "Gaikai style" NES emulator for the chromecast
+A "Gaikai style" NES emulator for the chromecast<br>
+Coming soon....